Egg Muffin Cups

 Spices: You can use more or less dried spices.
 Feel free to mix in whatever spices you like!

 Cheese: You can skip the cheese from this recipe to make it dairy free.
 You can also substitute other cheeses.
 We think pepper jack, Monterey jack, shredded mozzarella would all work well.
+Goat cheese would also be delicious!
 We don’t recommend using pre shredded or low fat cheese in this recipe as it doesn’t melt as well.

 To Make it Lower Carb: Use lower carb vegetables like broccoli or asparagus.

-To Make it Lower Calorie: To save calories, you can spray your pan with olive oil instead of pouring it into the pan.
+To Make it Lower Calorie: To save calories, you can spray your pan with olive oil instead of pouring it into the pan when sautéing the veggies.
 You can also use half the amount of cheese or skip the cheese.

 These muffins can be a complete meal in themselves, but here are some of our favorite things to serve with them!

-- Bacon – learn How to Cook Crispy Bacon for a perfect side dish
+- bacon – we love these with Crispy Bacon for a perfect side dish

-- Meal Prep and serve with Sweet Potato Breakfast Fries
+- meal Prep and serve with Sweet Potato Breakfast Fries or Crispy Breakfast Potatoes

 - fruit salad or fresh fruit